Why am I a musician?

 I dream of a world where beauty is a prime, if not THE prime, consideration in our actions, choices and decisions.
 That may seem like a fantasy, but I know it is possible.
 It happens every day in the face of unbelievable and dire situations.
 It is not an all-or-nothing proposition.
 Adding just a little more beauty will make a difference.
 But what if we add a lot more?
 What actions would we take regarding industrial growth in the context of beauty and the environment?
 How would we build our cities?
 How would we create our businesses and why would we create them if beauty was a prime factor in all our actions and choices?
 What would the world look like?
 I know I would want to be in it.

 Also, consider that in honouring beauty we are guaranteeing something.
 We are guaranteeing integrity.
 In the presence of beauty, we know we are in the presence of something that is whole and complete.
 So if we applied the principle of beauty to all that we create we could not help but have a world that works better.

-You might be asking, “But how do we all agree on what’s beautiful?”.
-Agreement would be helpful, but consider that perhaps agreement does not matter.
+You might be asking, “But how do we all agree on what’s beautiful?”
+Agreement would be helpful, but perhaps agreement does not matter.
 Acceptance of each other’s ideal of beauty would be just as useful.
 What does matter is that each of us cares that all we create in the world is authentically beautiful to us individually.
 Then, the workability of the world will expand exponentially because everything we create will have integrity within the context in which it was created.

 This is why I am a musician.
 This is why I am passionate and inspired by Under the Piano.
 My participation and contribution are much much bigger than me alone.
 I invite you to start looking for beauty and to start acknowledging and honouring the beauty in your life.
 I invite you to create more beauty in your life now.